Kaiahuwhenua Miraka Kau

 What are the chances of getting a job?

-Because of high demand for people with dairy farming skills, dairy farm manager, herd manager, and dairy farm assistant roles appear on Immigration New Zealand's immediate skill shortage list.
+Because of high demand for people with dairy farming skills, dairy farm manager, and dairy farm assistant roles appear on Immigration New Zealand's immediate skill shortage list.
 This means the Government is actively encouraging skilled dairy farm workers from overseas to work in New Zealand.